milesmcc/personal/content/_index.md

 ### Previously

-I worked as an SWE Intern at [Mills](https://www.mills.com.br/), a construction equipment rental company located in my home country, Brazil.
+During my freshman summer I worked as an SWE Intern at [Mills](https://www.mills.com.br/), a construction equipment rental company located in my home country, Brazil.
 I helped train and build infrastructure for a Computer Vision model used to identify damage in construction machinery.

-I was the VP of the world's largest DECA Chapter at Cypress Bay High.
-In addition to directly managing 120 club officers I also competed for our chapter, achieving 9th place at [ICDC](https://www.deca.org/conferences/icdc) in the Business Finance category.
+In high school, I was the VP of the world's largest DECA Chapter at Cypress Bay High.
+In addition to directly managing 120 club officers I also competed for our chapter, winning 9th place at [ICDC](https://www.deca.org/conferences/icdc) in the Business Finance category.

 ### Broadly